primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 Consistency
 -----------

-:term:`Consistency` encompasses the ability of the database to ensure that the database always remain in a valid state after a transaction completes successfully.
+:term:`Consistency` encompasses the ability of the database to ensure that it always remains in a valid state after a transaction completes successfully.
 Key elements used to provide consistency are :term:`constraints`, :term:`cascades`, and :term:`triggers`.

-Data constraints are the most common system used to define consistency, which establish rules that are checked against changes in data as those data changes are invoked against the database.
+Data constraints, the most common system used to define consistency, establish rules that are checked against changes in data as those changes are invoked against the database.
 Typical constraints include:

-    * NOT NULL constraint - value in a column may never be NULL, or non-present.
+    * NOT NULL constraint - value in a column may never be NULL or non-present.

     * :term:`primary key constraint` - each row must contain a single- or multi-column value that is unique across all other rows in the table, and is the single value